Stirling-Tools/Stirling-Tools.github.io/docs/Installation/Docker Install.md

 # Docker Installation for Stirling PDF

-Run Stirling PDF in Docker for easy self-hosting, automatic updates, and flexible deployment.
+Docker packages Stirling PDF and its dependencies in a container.
+Update it by pulling the desired image and recreating the container.

 ## Quick Start